ricardofdr/acoustic-uav-detection/README.md

 ## Objectives
 The main objective of this project is to train the model, enabling it to detect the presence of UAVs within its radius, based on the transmitted acoustic signal.

+Models to be implemented:
+  - RNN;
+  - CNN;
+  - TCN.

 ## Datasets
 This project uses publicly available drone acoustic datasets: